-1. Creating one brand, and two brand experiences – We created one hand-cut core luxury logo, inspired by Raymond’s precision cutting technique, accompanied by the RB monogram that was a nod nod to his nickname in the kitchen at Le Manoir.
+We created one hand-cut core luxury logo, inspired by Raymond’s precision cutting technique, accompanied by the RB monogram that was a nod nod to his nickname in the kitchen at Le Manoir.

 To signal the ‘accessible luxury’ retail brand we created a diffusion line, Blanc by Raymond Blanc, the name underpinned by his own signature as a seal of quality.
 It was clearly part of the visual family, but created sufficient distance between the everyday luxury and super-luxury experiences.

-2. Blanc is in the detail – To combat the inherent consumer cynicism in the category regarding the reality of listened celebrity chef brands, this proposition captured our approach of creating a sum of parts that delivered on a feeling of real involvement in product development.
+To combat the inherent consumer cynicism in the category regarding the reality of listened celebrity chef brands, this proposition captured our approach of creating a sum of parts that delivered on a feeling of real involvement in product development.
 Categories might have specific needs and requirements and levels of involvement but we could keep a set of recognisable design assets.

-3. Le True original – we positioned Raymond as the true original, the definitive product experience.
+We positioned Raymond as the true original, the definitive product experience.
 In every category we benchmarked the best in class and delivered a cut above.
 In every product description English was pre-fixed with the French Le or La to suggest ‘the definitive’ whilst reflecting the warmth of his personality and distinctive use of Franglais.

 WHAT WE DID